five5laps/ReverseEngeneering/README.md

-Because HL 1 hacking, modding,... is getting old and not so popular as CS Source and/or CS GO hacking is, and you cannot just google offsets i decided to learn about reverse engineering on cs 1.6
+Because HL 1 hacking, modding,... is getting old and not so popular as CS Source and/or CS GO hacking is, and you cannot just google offsets i decided to learn about reverse engineering also on cs 1.6 from complete zero

 ----------------------------------------